Dies Bildnis ist bezaubernd schön: Criticism and commentary

 Hermann Abert offered background to the work thus: it "deals with a theme familiar not only from fairytales but also from French and German comic operas, namely the love of a mere portrait, a true fairytale miracle that music alone can turn into a real-life experience."
 Abert goes on to contrast Tamino's love with that of other male characters in Mozart opera:

 Few, if any, experiences lend themselves to musical treatment as much as the mysterious burgeoning of love in a young heart.
 It was an experience that already preoccupied Mozart's attentions in the case of Cherubino.
 Now, of course, we are no longer dealing with an adolescent but with an already mature young man.
 Moreover, Tamino does not experience love as a state of turmoil in which all his senses are assaulted, as is the case with Count Almaviva, for example, but nor is it a magic force that paralyses all his energies, as it does with Don Ottavio.
 Rather, it is with reverent awe that he feels the unknown yet divine miracle burgeoning within him.
 From the outset, this lends his emotions a high degree of moral purity and prevents him from becoming sentimental.

-Grout and Williams suggest that the opening notes of "Dies Bildnis" spill over into other numbers of The Magic Flute: "The opening phrase of 'Dies Bildnis ist bezaubernd schön' turns up at a half-dozen unexpected places in the second finale.
+Grout and Weigel Williams suggest that the opening notes of "Dies Bildnis" spill over into other numbers of The Magic Flute: "The opening phrase of 'Dies Bildnis ist bezaubernd schön' turns up at a half-dozen unexpected places in the second finale.
 These and similar melodic remembrances are not to be regarded as leitmotifs in the Wagnerian sense but as partly unconscious echoes of musical ideas that were in Mozart's mind throughout the composition of the opera."
 One such echo has been repeatedly noted: the phrase to which Pamina sings the words "Tamino mein!
 O welch ein Glück!" ("My Tamino!
 Oh what happiness!") when she and Tamino are reunited shortly before their trials of fire and water.
 Various other instances have been pointed out by Kölsch, Abert, and Assmann.

 Though repeated elsewhere, the opening notes of "Dies Bildnis" do not recur in the aria itself.
 Spike Hughes writes, "That rapt opening phrase does not occur again in this aria, and so has a remarkable effect of expressing that unforgettable but unrepeatable moment of love at first sight."